 You’re ready to color your hair now!
 There are a few at-home platinum blonde hair dyes to choose from, all you have to do is pick the one that works best for you.
 Once you have it in hand, make sure to follow the instructions included with your box of at-home hair color.

-If you want to cover grays…use the L’Oréal Paris Excellence Crème in Extra Light Natural Blonde.
-This at-home platinum blonde hair color will give you rich, radiant, and gorgeous color while providing 100% gray coverage—even on those stubborn strands.
+If you want to go platinum blonde and cover grays use the L’Oréal Paris Excellence Crème in Extra Light Natural Blonde.
+This at-home platinum blonde hair color will give you rich, radiant, and gorgeous color while providing 100 percent gray coverage—even on those stubborn strands.

 HOW TO TAKE CARE OF PLATINUM BLONDE HAIR

-As you can tell, becoming a platinum blonde is no easy task.
-And whether your hair was colored by a professional colorist or you DIYed it at home, one thing’s for sure: Platinum blonde hair requires lots of love to keep it looking gorgeous and feeling nourished.
-Below are five tips to get you started on your new hair care routine.
+Whether your hair was colored by a professional colorist or you dyed your hair blonde at home, one thing’s for sure: Platinum blonde hair requires lots of love to keep it looking gorgeous and feeling nourished.
+Below are tips to get you started on your new hair care routine.
 Your platinum blonde hair will thank you!

 TIP #1: USE A BLONDE HAIR CARE SYSTEM

-Switch your go-to shampoo and conditioner out for a hair care system that’s formulated for blonde, color-treated hair, like the L’Oréal Paris EverPure Blonde Shampoo and L’Oréal Paris EverPure Blonde Conditioner, which can help to neutralize the appearance of brassiness when used together.
+Switch out your go-to shampoo and conditioner for a hair care system that’s formulated for blonde, color-treated hair, like the L’Oréal Paris EverPure Blonde Shampoo and L’Oréal Paris EverPure Blonde Conditioner, which can help to balance and deeply hydrate blonde hair when used together.
+And grab the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss in Cool Blonde when you want to boost your hair’s color and shine without a salon visit.

 When it comes to maintaining your blonde color, be prepared for regular touch-ups as your roots grow in.
 Platinum blonde hair isn’t low maintenance—it takes a lot of upkeep.
 Make sure to book follow-up appointments with your colorist or keep your vanity stocked with at-home hair color so that you can touch up your roots.
 In a pinch, you can use a root cover-up spray like the L’Oréal Paris Magic Root Cover Up.